TIME: Temporally Intelligent Meta-reasoning Engine for Context-Triggered Explicit Reasoning

 \section{Training Details}

-This appendix describes the concrete training pipeline used to obtain all \textsc{Time} checkpoints.
+This appendix documents the training pipeline used to obtain all \textsc{Time} checkpoints.
 Our goal was to induce a new reasoning policy under realistic hardware constraints rather than to retrain full models.
-All experiments were therefore designed to be reproducible on a single workstation and to reuse the same optimization scaffold across phases whenever possible, so that differences in behavior can be attributed to data and curriculum rather than to hidden hyperparameter drift.
+To make behavioral differences attributable to data and curriculum rather than hidden hyperparameter drift, all experiments were designed to be reproducible on a single workstation and to reuse the same optimization scaffold across phases whenever possible.

-For each Qwen3 size, we keep the backbone weights frozen and train lightweight adapters with QLoRA.
-The same adapter configuration is used for all curriculum phases, and adapters are reinitialised when moving from one phase to the next.
-Phases 1 to 3 share an identical optimization setup and differ only in data distribution and curriculum structure.
-Phase 4 keeps the same adapter placement but switches to a full-batch regime over a small, high entropy alignment set.
-This separation lets us isolate which changes are driven by structural seeding, temporal exposure, and contextual modulation, and which are due to the final convergence step.
+For each Qwen3 size, backbone weights remain frozen and lightweight adapters are trained with QLoRA.
+The same adapter configuration is used across all curriculum phases, with adapters reinitialized between phases.
+Phases 1--3 share the same optimization setup and differ only in data distribution and curriculum structure.
+Phase 4 keeps the same adapter placement but switches to a full-batch regime over a small, high-entropy alignment set, allowing us to separate changes induced by structural seeding, temporal exposure, and contextual modulation from those induced by the final convergence stage.

-We also keep decoding and quantisation choices aligned with realistic deployment conditions.
-Training uses 4 bit quantisation with low rank adapters and gradient checkpointing to fit 32B backbones comfortably on a single high memory GPU.
-Inference for evaluation uses uniform decoding parameters across all models, and separate ablations compare quantised and full precision runs.
-Together, these constraints make the reported setting reproducible and close to what a practitioner could implement without large scale infrastructure.